thiagoluna/turno-php-vuejs-bank-system/README.md

 Simple Bank Account platform with Laravel, Vue JS, MySQL, and Docker.
 This project contains authentication and authorization implemented in both the backend and frontend.
 The admin user is created as soon as the application is published through the execution of migrations and seeders.
+When a user signs up, an Observer in the backend automatically creates a new bank account with a balance of $0.0

 ## ⚙️ Installation and running